Food Tour in Lagos

-Use this page as a starting point for a Lagos walking tour, a free self-guided route, or the Roamee app for Lagos.
+Use this page as a starting point for a Lagos walking tour, a free route, or the Roamee app for Lagos.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

-While Lagos is best known for beaches and cliffs, stops like Ponta da Piedade cliffs and Old Town walls and gates sit alongside bakeries and cafes tucked into side streets — and quieter spots like Mercado Municipal where the real locals eat.
+While Lagos is best known for beaches and cliffs, stops like Old Town walls and gates and Church of Santo Antonio sit alongside bakeries and cafes tucked into side streets — and quieter spots like Mercado Municipal where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.

 Walk the clifftop trail from Lagos to Ponta da Piedade in late afternoon — the golden limestone cliffs glow most dramatically in the low sun.